RMerl/asuswrt-merlin.ng/release/src/router/openvpn/doc/man-sections/server-options.rst

   will lead to authentication bypass (as does returning success on a wrong password from a script).

+  **Note:** the username for ``--auth-gen-token`` can be overridden by ``--override-username``.
+In this case the client will be pushed also the ``--auth-token-user`` option and an auth token that is valid for that username instead of the original username that the client authenticated with.

 --auth-gen-token-secret file
   Specifies a file that holds a secret for the HMAC used in ``--auth-gen-token`` If ``file`` is not present OpenVPN will generate a